sudoblockio/tackle/README.md

 ### Road Map

 The main challenge with this project is going to be reaching a stable syntax that people can reliably build on.
-Until that happens any feedback is welcome that could help make any of the interfaces, both in the core parsing logic / hook interfaces, is welcome.
+Until that happens any feedback is welcome on the core interfaces, both in the core parsing logic / hook interfaces.
 A place outside of github issues will be made to better accommodate those conversations.

 ### Code of Conduct